FAQ

 - There is no access to Cabins or Glamping areas until Thursday.

-- The Forest opens at 10am Friday, July 12th, 2024.
+- The Forest opens at 10AM on Fri.
+July 11, 2025.

-See full terms and conditions https://basscoast.tickit.ca/terms
+See full Bass Coast terms and conditions.

-- Thursday Entry Ticket grants access to the main festival field, The Cantina Stage, The Movement Studio, The Brain, General Store, Ice Store and select Food Vendors.
-The Forest Stages and Forest area will remain closed until 10am on Friday, July 12th, 2024.
+- Thursday Entry grants access to the main festival field, The Cantina Stage, The Movement Studio, The Brain, Merch Store, Ice Store, and select Food Vendors.

-See full terms and conditions https://basscoast.tickit.ca/terms
+See full Bass Coast terms and conditions.

 Re-entry